 Tendonitis is an inflammatory condition of the tendon.
 Tendons attach a muscle to a bone so they can be injured through repetitive strain, sports injuries, arthritis and infection.
 Acute tendinitis may heal in a few weeks but if it lasts longer calcium tends to deposit along the tendon.
 There is always one or more weak or fatigued muscles associated around the painful area.

-Physical therapy Manipulation to surrounding joints and or massage, facial release plus the use of specific reflex treatment areas are used to improve muscle strength and function and if needed to correct any nerve supply irritation at the exits from the spine, cranium or pelvis.
+Physical therapy Manipulation to surrounding joints and or massage, facial release plus are used to improve muscle strength and function.
 Instruction on how to exercise safely including a proper warm up are critical to long term cure.
-One or more sessions with our in house personal trainer are useful to design a personal program for you.
+Rehabilitation exercise instruction with our in house personal trainer are useful to design a personal program for you.